KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/dual_boot_setup_guide.md

 If the `OS Boot Manager` has set `Windows Boot Manager` to be the first boot priority, then this may result in booting directly into Windows after the install instead of Bazzite.
 You may have to fix this in your BIOS settings.

+Take note that the GRUB menu might not show up.
+In such case, span the <kbd>↓</kbd> key when booting up.
+{# TODO: Add procedure for showing GRUB in handhelds. #}

 <hr>

 ## Expanding storage size in a Windows dual-boot scenario